bball07/User-Guides/AI-Ethics-&-Responsible-Use-Guide.md

 By centering fairness, transparency, and accountability, we can design systems that **empower rather than exploit** — using AI to **enhance equity, protect privacy, and strengthen human trust** in technology.

 > Responsible AI isn’t just a best practice — it’s a moral obligation.

----

-## Short Description

-> **AI Ethics & Responsible Use Guide**
-> A comprehensive, beginner-friendly introduction to ethical AI principles — exploring fairness, transparency, privacy, accountability, and inclusivity, with practical steps, FAQs, and global frameworks to help developers design and deploy responsible, human-centered AI systems.